FAQs2020-05-29T14:48:19-04:00

 None of us like fees.
 It’s best to keep enough money in your account to pay your bills, but sometimes things happen.
 When they do, our Courtesy Pay system steps up to help.

-With our Courtesy Pay system, any time funds are not available, our system pays the item and then charges a fee.
+With our Courtesy Pay system, any time funds are not available, our system pays the item and then charges a fee so be sure you ask about the fees.
 You don’t have to have our Courtesy Pay.

 Best practices: